inspire-eu-validation/discovery-service/csw-iso-ap/at-02-extended-behaviour.md

 **Notes**

-This requirement is satisfied when all other requirements do.
+This requirement is satisfied when all other requirements had done.

 **Contextual XPath references**